rutisha/Animalworld/README.md

 The `animals` and `lifespan` tables have a one-to-one relationship, where each animal is associated with a unique lifespan record.

-## Team Members

-- Rutisha Patel
-- [Team Member 2]
-- [Team Member 3]

-## Thoughts on Laravel - Rutisha
+## Thoughts on Laravel

-Working on the Animal World project with Laravel has been a rewarding learning experience.
-As someone new to PHP and Laravel, it was initially overwhelming due to the numerous files and configurations.
-However, with practice, I became more comfortable with the framework.
-I'm grateful for the lectures and support, and I'm excited to continue expanding my knowledge in Laravel.
+Working on the Animal World project with Laravel was a amazing experience.
+I always wanted to learn laravel as I am interested in php.
+By pratically implementing a project on laravel I was able to learn in more details.

 ## Screenshots of the website